-- 1. Place the ATV on a level surface. - Place an oil pan under the differential gear case to collect the used oil. - Remove the differential gear oil filler bolt and the differential gear oil drain bolt to drain the oil from the differential gear case.
+- 1. Place the ATV on a level surface. - 2.
+Place an oil pan under the differential gear case to collect the used oil. - Remove the differential gear oil filler bolt, the differential gear oil drain bolt and their gasket to drain the oil from the differential gear case.

+- 1. Differential gear oil drain bolt

+- 2. Gasket

-- 1. Differential gear oil drain bolt - 4.
-Install the drain bolt, and then tighten it to the specified torque.
+- 4. Install the drain bolt and its new gasket, and then tighten the bolt to the specified torque.